 - Personalized music recommendations

 - Integration with other music platforms

 Last.fm might look like a great way to listen to free radio.
 But, there are no actual radio station streams on it.
 Instead, it is a massive online music collection, carefully sorted in form of songs, albums, EPs, and LPs.
 It can be considered a musical social media network, even.
 You can cherry-pick the songs you love to create playlists, browse and comment on other people’s playlists, and join online communities built around artists, new and old.
 Furthermore, Last.fm uses a feature they named ‘scrobbling’ to keep a history of every song you ever listened to across devices you used.
 Then, it somehow manages to recommend new songs that always become your new favorites.

 - Lyrics of the songs available

 Right in the middle of our list of top 10 websites to listen to music is Deezer.
 Although it is packed to the brim with music, new and old, largely unknown and crowd favorite, it is not available in a lot of countries.
 Luckily, the popularity of VPN services allows you to change your location virtually, and unlock the blocked content.
 Just like Last.fm, the platform allows you to connect your social media accounts, and see what others are listening to.
 But unlike Lasat.fm, Deezer is a paid sound service, and typically runs around $9.99 per month.
-However, they also offer 1-month free trials.
+However, they also offer a 1-month free trial.